Census ID | HKG1936 |

 Action | Tracker with some pneumatics |

-Another II/11 stock model organ built by William Charlton Blackett for St. Paul’s Chapel (now St. Paul’s Church, of the Chinese Anglican Sheng Kung Hui Ming Hua Seminary.)
-The specs were presumably identical (or nearly so) to those in HKG1933a and HKG1934.
-This was, however, one of Blackett’s few split-chancel organs.
+This installation was originally another II/11 stock model organ, built in Hong Kong by William Charlton Blackett for St. Paul’s Chapel (now ‘St. Paul’s Church’, of the Chinese Anglican Sheng Kung Hui Ming Hua Seminary.)
+The specs were presumably identical (or nearly so) to those of HKG1933a and HKG1934.
+This organ was, however, the only split-chancel organ that Blackett is known to have built in Hong Kong.

 The SKH website (available in Chinese only) for the church is: http://dhk.hkskh.org/stpaul/index.aspx